syntropian/towards-a-human-future/README.md

 ## Annotated Bibliography by Author, Date, Title

 ### Bookchin, Murray
-2002 : <a href="http://new-compass.net/articles/communalist-project">The Communialist Project, in Communalism: International Journal for a Rational Society, 2 (November 2002)
+2002: <a href="http://new-compass.net/articles/communalist-project">"The Communalist Project," /Communalism: International Journal for a Rational Society/, 2 (November 2002)</a>

 ### Callicott, J. Baird
-2013 : <a id="callicott2013"/>Thinking Like a Planet: The Land Ethic and the Earth Ethic
+2013: <a id="callicott2013"/>Thinking Like a Planet: The Land Ethic and the Earth Ethic

 ### Ostrom, Elinor
-1990 : <a id="ostrom1990"/><a href="http://wtf.tw/ref/ostrom_1990.pdf">Governing the Commons: The Evolution of Institutions for Collective Action (Cambridge University Press) </a>
+1990: <a id="ostrom1990"/><a href="http://wtf.tw/ref/ostrom_1990.pdf">Governing the Commons: The Evolution of Institutions for Collective Action (Cambridge University Press) </a>